HallaSurvivor/Blog/_posts/2023-03-22-quick-model-cats-application.md

 This is analogous to building a nice API for the theory.
 Lots of work went on behind the scenes, but now we can use that work without needing to check ourselves that $\mathsf{Top}$ really _is_ a model category!
-But to avoid duplicating work, we need to know that the API exists.
+But to use it, we need to _know that the API exists_.
 So it's useful to learn the language of model categories even if we _aren't_ interested in the vast generalization of homotopy theory to other categories.